0xcacti/interpreter/README.md

 This repo contains an implementation of Thorsten Ball's Monkey Language in Rust.
 Initially, I only implemented the interpreter as defined in his Interpreter Book.
-As I really enjoyed the book, I decided to give the Compiler book a spin.
+As I really enjoyed the book, I decided to give the Compiler Book a spin.
 Now, the implementation includes both the original naively interpreted implementation, and the bytecode compiled + vm implementation.
 As a treat, you can also run this project in the browser using wasm.

+I used this project to learn rust, and I imagine it isn't the most idiomatic rust code.
+Please feel free to rip into it.

 ### Instructions